PSswathi/aai-510-group2-final-project/README.md

 Overall Implications for the Recommendation Engine

 1. Personalization by Cluster: Instead of a one-size-fits-all model, build cluster-aware recommenders that adapt based on user segment traits (e.g., niche, influencer, isolated).
+Clustering first has been shown to increase the quality of the recommendation rankings (Lizenberger et al, 2024)

 2. Diversity and Exploration: For clusters with tight-knit behaviors (e.g., Cluster 1), introduce diversity-boosting algorithms to avoid redundancy and widen exposure.

 3. Cold Start Mitigation: For inactive or new users (Clusters 2, 5), leverage connectivity-based clustering to recommend what similar users are engaging with.
+(Wang et al, 2025)

 4. Influencer-Based Diffusion: Use clusters like 6 (influencers) to test content virality, then route high-performing content to other clusters (0, 3, etc.).

 5. Behavioral Targeting: Clustering unlocks deeper behavioral signals (e.g., local density, assortativity, participation), enabling multi-dimensional ranking in recommender models.
+(Wu et al, 2025)

 6. Hybrid Recommendation Models: Combine graph-based embeddings (e.g., Node2Vec, DeepWalk) with cluster-specific collaborative filtering for improved accuracy.
+(Ying et al, 2018)

 ## 7. Refinement and Iteration: